 Lessons learned from the Avia law

 Warning: French on-line hate speech law to be adopted tomorrow!

 While the European Union is about to start the process leading to the adoption of the Digital Services Act, a.k.a. the future Internet regulation, France—as one of the most powerful countries in the Council—proceeds with its own legislation.
 On May 13, the French Avia law governing platforms conduct regarding hate speech on-line, shall get adopted in the final reading.
 The text has been voted previously in the Assemblée Nationale.
+The original text The draft law, as originally proposed and notified to the Commission, introduces extremely strict rules on on-line platforms (i.
 [Read More]